-If you use Internet applications, which use non-standard connections or port numbers, you may find that they do not function correctly because they are blocked by XRT-811's firewall.
+If you use Internet applications which use non-standard connections or port numbers, you may find that they do not function correctly because they are blocked by the Broadband Router's firewall.
 In this case, you can define the application as a "Special Application".